tcrensink/tsar/docs/description.md

 - vs local files + grep: a "poor man's" TSAR.
 TSAR should simply be more usable and have additional features.
 - vs Evernote: TSAR is extensible, terminal based, and faster(?)
 - emacs org-mode: TSAR is editor independent, with greater focus on data curation and introspection than task management.
+- nvALT: similar aim - extreme efficiency!  tsar is more than note-taking: it is doc-type indep., extensible, and can be used as an introspection interface to any collection.